Gerardbulky/react-docker-app/frontend/README.md

-## Some chanllenges I encountered and how I resolved them
+## Some chanllenges I encountered and how I resolved them.

 ### React App